 11. Grow a Bouquet

-- Sunflowers.
+• Sunflowers.
 Because they grow to great heights and produce large blooms, sunflowers are a favorite of many kids.
 When the flowers mature and dry, they produce sunflower seeds that make good food for the birds.
-The kids can plant sunflowers from seeds because they mature in less than 6 weeks.
+This can be an interesting project, planting sunflowers from seeds as they develop in less than 6 weeks.
 Also, they withstand heat well and may last into the fall.

-- Marigolds.
+• Marigolds.
 These tough little beauties can be grown from seed or bought as bedding plants.
-They are good for cutting except for their pungent odor.
+They are good for cutting, except for their pungent odor.
 The smell, however, resides mainly in the foliage, so you can strip the leaves from your cut flowers if the odor bothers you.
-You and the children can harvest the seeds from the dried flower heads and grow the flowers for free the following year.
+The seeds can be harvested from the dried flower heads and grown into flowers for free on following years.
 You can also use marigold petals in salads!

-- Morning Glories.
-These vines can be grown from seed or bought as bedding plants.
-They love the sun and are generally drought-resistant.
-They get their name because they usually open in the morning and close in the early afternoon, but that depends upon your climate, the weather conditions and the variety.
-Children usually like the vivid trumpet-shaped flowers and are fascinated by the way the vines climb.
+• Morning Glories.
+These sun-loving vines can be grown from seed or bought as bedding plants, and are generally drought-resistant.
+They usually open in the morning and close in the early afternoon, and that’s how their name came about.
+Still, that depends upon your climate, the weather conditions and the variety.
+Children typically like the vivid trumpet-shaped flowers and are fascinated by the way the vines climb.

 Another good activity for kids is to plant a butterfly garden.
 To create a butterfly-friendly habitat, you’ll need two types of plants: nectar plants to attract and feed the adult butterflies and caterpillar food plants.
-You can talk to nature centers in your area to find which plants will attract the butterflies that live in your area.
-Butterflies lay their eggs at different times according to the region and the species, so you may not get to experience a butterfly life cycle during the summer, but you can at least provide the habitat that these beautiful creatures require.
+You can talk to nature centers in your area to find which local plants are suitable.
+Butterflies lay their eggs at different times according to the region and species.
+Therefore, you may not get to witness a complete butterfly life cycle during the summer.
+However, you can still create a habitat that provides the necessary resources for these beautiful creatures.

 12. Cultivate Some Veggies

 Flowers may appeal to our aesthetic sense, but vegetables appeal to something just as important – our appetites!
-Your children may or may not like vegetables, but they are almost certain to enjoy growing them.
-They may eat more vegetables if they have had a part in growing and picking them.
+Your kids may or may not like vegetables, but they are almost certain to enjoy growing them.
+Knowing they’ve had a part in growing and picking them might just sway their opinion.

 For a varied harvest and a more complete educational experience, include some root vegetables such as carrots, some vining plants such as cucumbers, some bush plants such as tomatoes and some leafy greens such as lettuce.